MohitSainiDev/UserProvisioningProject/Readme.md

 spring.datasource.username=your_username
 spring.datasource.password=your_password

-4.Run the application as Java Application in IDE.
+4.Run the file "UserProvisioningApplication.java" at UserProvisioning/UserProvisioningApplication.java as Java Application in IDE.

 5.The application will start on `http://localhost:8080`.